pavleta-taseva/js-flashcards/README.md

 1. Home page giving access to the three main categories of flashcards - JS Basics, JS Advanced and JS Web
     - Personalized welcoming screen showing current user's name and a "Continue" button that takes them below to the categorization section
 2. Profile page containing information about the current user:
-    - Identification number, username, email, contributions count, current level information, based on the contribution to the total number of cards created
+    - Identification number, username, email, contributions count - the total number of cards created
     - Functionality to delete the personal account from the database
 3. Access to user's personal library of flashcards created by them, sorted by category
 4. Access to flashcard's details page